Development Guidelines & Studies

 - Energy efficient infrastructure - wind turbines, solar panels and sustainable design principles.

 In the long term Green Infrastructure has real benefits in terms of saving money and energy for residents and end users.
 The image of places can be improved, boosting property values and house prices.
 The appeal of green spaces with enhanced natural features and the availability of green energy can attract new residents, tourists, creative people, entrepreneurs, businesses and inward investment.

 Click here to view a copy of the Shire's Green Infrastructure Guidelines.

-In addition to the Green Infrastructure Guidelines the Shire of Esperance has recently developed a set of guidelines relating to Industrial Development, with a specific focus on improving the visual amenity of the main entrances to Esperance.
+In addition to the Green Infrastructure Guidelines the Shire of Esperance has developed a set of guidelines relating to Industrial Development, with a specific focus on improving the visual amenity of the main entrances to Esperance.

 Click here to view a copy of the Shire's Industrial Development Guidelines.

 For additional information or assistance contact Planning Services on (08) 9071 0676 or call in to the Shire Administration Building on Windich Street.